 In the area on Saturday morning?
 Stop by the farmer’s market in Hanalei from 9 am to 12 pm.
 It’s a local favorite.

-7. Spend time in Hanalei Bay (HanAlei Beach)
+7. Spend time in Hanalei Bay (Hanalei Beach)

-If you’re not staying on the North Shore, a drive there is a must as well as exploring Hanalei Bay.
+If you’re not staying on the North Shore, a drive there is a must as exploring Hanalei Bay.
 Hanalei Bay is the largest bay on the North Shore.
 You’ll want to stop by the town of Hanalei for some breakfast or lunch on the way there.

 Hanalei Bay is 2 miles long of white sand beach with magical mountain views.
 It’s the perfect place to spend a peaceful day at the beach for some sun and swim.
 You won’t be able to stop staring at the beauty of the mountains.
 If it rained the day before, look out for waterfalls in the mountains.

 Don’t miss taking a long walk along the shoreline all the way to Hanalei Pier.